tyo-nu/c-auto-greene-2019/README.md

 1. Rizk, M. L., and J. C. Liao.
 2009.
 Ensemble modeling and related mathematical modeling of metabolic networks.
 Journal of the Taiwan Institute of Chemical Engineers 40:595-601.
 2. Tan, Y., J. G. Rivera, C. A. Contador, J. A. Asenjo, and J. C. Liao.
 2011.
 Reducing the allowable kinetic space by constructing ensemble of dynamic models with the same steady-state flux.
 Metab.
 Eng.
 13:60-75.
 3. Khodayari, A., A. R. Zomorrodi, J. C. Liao, and C. D. Maranas.
 2014.
 A kinetic model of Escherichia coli core metabolism satisfying multiple sets of mutant flux data.
 Metab.
 Eng.
 25:50-62.
-4. Greene, J. L., Wäechter, A., Tyo, K. E., & Broadbelt, L. J. (2017).
+4. Greene, J. L., WÃ¤echter, A., Tyo, K. E., & Broadbelt, L. J. (2017).
 Acceleration Strategies to Enhance Metabolic Ensemble Modeling Performance.
 Biophysical Journal, 113(5), 1150-1162.